-82. Significant differences exist between Ind AS and other accounting principles, such as IFRS and US GAAP, which may be material to investors' assessments of our financial condition, result of operations and cash flows.
+85. Significant differences exist between Ind AS and other accounting principles, such as IFRS and US GAAP, which may be material to investors' assessments of our financial condition, result of operations and cash flows.

-Our financial statements for the Fiscals 2019 and 2018 included in this Draft Red Herring Prospectus are prepared and presented in conformity with Ind AS, in each case restated in accordance with the requirements the SEBI ICDR Regulations and the Guidance Note on "Reports in Company Prospectuses (Revised 2016)" issued by the ICAI.
+Our financial statements for the six months period ended on September 30, 2020 and for the Fiscal 2020, 2019 and 2018 included in this Red Herring Prospectus are prepared and presented in conformity with Ind AS, in each case restated in accordance with the requirements the SEBI ICDR Regulations and the Guidance Note on "Reports in Company Prospectuses (Revised 2016)" issued by the ICAI.
 Ind AS differs from other accounting principles with which prospective investors may be familiar in other countries, such as IFRS and U.S. GAAP.
-As a result, the financial statements prepared under Ind AS for the period Fiscals 2020, 2019 and 2018 may not be comparable to our historical financial statements.
-Accordingly, the degree to which the Financial Statements included in this Draft Red Herring Prospectus will provide meaningful information is entirely dependent on the reader's level of familiarity with Indian accounting practices.
-Persons not familiar with Indian accounting practices should limit their reliance on the financial disclosures presented in this Draft Red Herring Prospectus.
+As a result, the financial statements prepared under Ind AS for the period six months period ended September 30, 2020, Fiscal 2020, 2019 and 2018 may not be comparable to our historical financial statements.
+Accordingly, the degree to which the Financial Statements included in this Red Herring Prospectus will provide meaningful information is entirely dependent on the reader's level of familiarity with Indian accounting practices.
+Persons not familiar with Indian accounting practices should limit their reliance on the financial disclosures presented in this Red Herring Prospectus.

-83. We may be affected by competition law in India and any adverse application or interpretation of the Competition Act could adversely affect our business.
+86. We may be affected by competition law in India and any adverse application or interpretation of the Competition Act could adversely affect our business.